Yandex Cloud

 --cluster-name <cluster_name>

-You can get the host name with the list of cluster hosts, and the cluster name, with the list of clusters in the folder.
+You can get the host name from the list of cluster hosts, and the cluster name from the folder’s cluster list.

 To delete a host from a cluster: